What is XAI

 More accurate models does not have to mean less interpretability/transparency.

-While I fully agree with the above statement, the truth is, convoluted models based on Deep Learning (DL) or Neural Networks (NN) methods have seen more success in applications (as compared to simpler models) 1
+I fully agree with the above statement but it is also true that convoluted models based on Deep Learning (DL) or Neural Networks (NN) methods have seen more success in applications which deal with higher dimensional data (think of images).